jemilbu/Marlin_Config_for_K280/README.md

 Before you [push any changes to the remote repo](https://zeroesandones.medium.com/how-to-commit-and-push-your-changes-to-your-github-repository-in-vscode-77a7a3d7dd02), make sure that the current configuration you are working on is not broken.

-If you do want to push your changes to the remote repo when the configuration is broken, look up how to make a branch in Git so you can keep your changes seperate from the reliable version.
+If you want to push your changes to the remote repo when the configuration is broken, look up how to make a branch in Git to keep your changes separate from the reliable version.

 ### How to upload changes to the printer
 Once you have made changes to the configuration and would like to push the changes to the printer, follow the steps below:
 1. Open the AutoBuild Marlin extension tab
 2. Verify that you are in the Marlin 2.0.9.2 Folder (or whatever version is currently applicable)
 3. Click the "Build" button for the mega2560
-4. Verify that the build is successful, solve issues if not (this can take up to a minute)
+4. Verify that the build is successful; solve issues if not (this can take up to a minute)
 5. Plug in the printer
 6. Connect to the printer via the blue USB cord
 7. Click the "Upload" button for the mega2560